 Essaouira’s west coast location makes it a great place to watch the sun slowly dipping down into the water.
-Looking out across the Atlantic from the city on a clear day you get a spectacular dusk light show, with the fading sun making the stone glow gold and fishing boats and seagulls silhouetted against the light.
-Grab a prime spot along the ramparts or head up onto the rooftop at Taros Bar for a prime sunset viewing spot.
+Looking out across the Atlantic from the city on a clear day you get a spectacular dusk light show, with the fading sun making the stone glow gold and the fishing boats and seagulls silhouetted against the light.
+Grab a prime spot along the ramparts or head up onto the rooftop at Taros Bar in Place Moulay Hassan for a prime sunset viewing spot.

 This article contains affiliate links, where I get a small commission at no extra cost to you – thanks.